KatherineMichel/creating-a-steakhouse-website-using-wordpress/brand-fun.md

 ### Hypothetical Online Customers

 Hypothetical online customers are people who purchase a product through the website, but never visit the physical restaurant.
+Why would they do this?
+It could be for several reasons: the steakhouse sells online product for an additional revenue (example: meat cut delivery business similar to Omaha Steaks), the steakhouse has developed a niche brand that has a cult following (example: popular merchandise)

 Methods
 * Search Engine Optimization (SEO)